PABannier/fast-melanoma-detection/README.md

-# A deep-learning application to melanoma classification
+# A Web app for malignant melanoma classification with deep learning

 ## Demonstration